waryjack/ewhen08x/README.md

 **Note**: The general modifier field accepts both positive and negative numbers.

 ## Attribute and General Rolls
-Dice rolls can be triggered from the die icon on the character sheet, or by clicking on an attribute or combat attribute.
+Dice rolls can be triggered from the die icon on the character sheet, or by clicking on an attribute name or combat ability name.

 ## Weapon and Armor Damage
 Click on the weapon or armor image in inventory to roll weapon damage or armor protection, respectively.